 In July 2015, AASHTO’s Standing Committees on Environment, Planning, Public Transportation, and the Subcommittee on Highway Transport held a joint meeting in Salt Lake City, Utah, to capitalize on the overlapping focus areas between environmental, planning, public transportation, and freight professionals at the state departments of transportation (DOTs).
 Link to presentations and Summary White Paper.

 A report analyzing how state transportation agencies communicate the environmental benefits of transportation and how those communications could be improved has been issued by the Center for Environmental Excellence by AASHTO.

-Twenty one new case law summaris related to environmental issues in transportation are now available on the Center for Environmental Excellence by AASHTo Website.
+Twenty one new case law summaries related to environmental issues in transportation are now available on the Center for Environmental Excellence by AASHTO Website.
 The newly added case summaries the in Case Law Updates on the Environment (CLUE) database include 16 cases involving highway projects, four involving transit projects, and one involving a multimodal project.